Rocket Stove Heated Bench

 Rocket Stoves are very efficient wood-burning devices that generally use a J shape design for the combustion unit to achieve high temperatures and clean burn.
 The heat generated can be piped through thermal mass, such as an earthen bench which can serve as a “thermal battery”, storing the heat while creating warmth and comfort.

 This article features four of the mass stoves that are on-site at Strawbale Studio 1 hour north of Detroit.

-Come for a scheduled tour of the buildings & grounds.
-Or partipate in a one month internship or wwoof program !
+You can also come for a 2 hr.
+LEARNING TOUR of the buildings & grounds and stoves.
+Or participate in a one month internship or wwoof program !

 There are several Rocket Stoves on site at the Strawbale Studio: The Rocket Stove Heated Bench ~ in the Red Shed pole barn, was constructed by many hands.
 It is uniquely sculpted with animal shapes ~ a turtle, a hawk with wings creating the sides of the seating area, and other beings woven into the design of the heater: whale, mouse, rabbit, frog, salamander, fish.

 Check out the strawbalestudio.org for info on current classes and to Join the listsrve.

 The Outdoor Rocket Cooker is a basic Rocket Stove with a short feed tube where the wood goes, a horizontal burn tunnel, and a vertical chimney.
 The air is drawn down the short feed tube, then rise up the chimney to provide heat to cook food.
 It is considered a down-draft stove, and it burns cleanly, without smoke, using only sticks ~ once the fire is going.
 Check on our current schedule here.
 April 29th, 2023 workshop